Overview

 Academic Connections

-This program is open to all, and might especially appeal to students taking courses in ICS, Cultural Anthropology, History, Political Science, Pre-Law, Pre-Med, Global Health to name just a few possible intersections between undergraduate education and the DukeEngage program.
+This program is open to all, and might especially appeal to students taking courses in ICS, Cultural Anthropology, History, Political Science, Pre-Law, and Public Policy to name just a few possible intersections between undergraduate education and the DukeEngage program.

-Students who participate in this program might go on to pursue senior theses with a focus on South Africa, the history of apartheid, research projects concerned with international law and the rights of asylees, the history of antiapartheid struggles, as well as South African literature.
+Students who participate in this program might go on to pursue senior theses with a focus on South Africa, the history of apartheid, research projects concerned with international law and the rights of asylees, the history of antiapartheid struggles, as well as South African literature or an array of emerging debates about civil, constitutional, and human rights.

 Student Reflections from 2022